samiyamarium/Quarter4_level_2/class05_assignment/readme.md

 This repository contains index.html and style.css file created using gemini CLI .
 The image canva_ss.png was provided to gemini CLI , it extracted info and generated a webpage based on extracted info.

+image.png shows output webpage using index.html and style.css files created as mentioned.